Sicheng-package/NHP-neuropixel-setting-up/README.md

 There is also room for further optimization of guidetude.

-If you have better ideas, you can contact me and we can discuss possible better solutions to solve these problems.
+If you have better ideas, you can contact me（sicheng0209@gmail.com）and we can discuss possible better solutions to solve these problems.